 He has explained about Shiva Nataraja thus:

-“In contrast to the mechanistic view of classical Western science, the Eastern view could be called an organic, holistic, or ecological view.
+“In contrast to the mechanistic view of classical Western science, the Eastern view could be called an organic, holistic, or ecological view.”

 “To eastern Mystics, objects have a fluid and ever-changing character.
 Change and transformation, flow and movement, play an essential role in their world view.
 The cosmos is seen as one inseparable reality, forever in motion.
 It is alive, organic, spiritual and material at the same time.
 A very similar view is now emerging from modern physics.”

-One has to read Capra’s book in order to understand the cosmic dance of Shiva Nataraja which reveals the mysteries of the Universe.
+Western people have to read Capra’s book in order to understand the cosmic dance of Shiva Nataraja which reveals the mysteries of the Universe.

 He explains Shiva Nataraja’s dance: “Modern physics pictures matter, not as passive and inert, but as continuously dancing and vibrating.
 This is very much like the Eastern mystics description of the world.
 Both emphasize that the universe has to be grasped dynamically.
 It structures are not static, rigid ones, but should be seen in terms of dynamic equilibrium.